IanAtDazed/ray-streamer/README.md

 '''

 ### Points to Consider
-1. Results will not always be returned in exactly the same order.
+1. Results will *not* always be returned in exactly the same order.
    - If data for *AMZN* & *AAPL* comes in on the same stream message, the respective items will be dealt with by the *AMZN* & *AAPL* *SymbolWorker* objects in parallel, but sometimes one will finish before the other.
    - Bear this in mind for testing!
 (I intend to put a testing repo up sometime in the future.)
-2. The *ErrorInstance*: *ConnectionError* is simulated when the application runs out of *fake* data.
+2. The *ErrorInstance*: *ConnectionError* is simulated when the application runs out of *fake* data - it's meant to happen!

 ## Conclusion
 - This is very much a proof of concept, that would need to be amended for specific requirements.
-- I am sure there are many ways to improve it and the way it is documented - please let me know if you can suggest some! :smiley:
+- I am sure there are many ways to improve it and its documentation - please let me know if you can suggest some! :smiley: